 My geography knowledge is quite good, but that doesn’t mean there aren’t still a few places I have yet to discover!
-And hey, why not use this format to also improve my own knowledge of the world? 😉
+And hey, why not research a destination guide to also improve my own knowledge of the world? 😉

 Despite my lack of familiarity, Sulawesi is anything but a hidden, isolated place.
-It’s the world’s 11th largest island, is part of Indonesia and is home to almost 20 million people!
+It’s the world’s 11th largest island and is home to almost 20 million people!

 Given the island’s size, I decided to highlight just one of its six provinces.
 I chose North Sulawesi, at the tip of the northern Minahasa Peninsula.
 So, ready to learn about this beautiful and intriguing place with me?
 Let’s go!